eoda-macs401/earth_ocean_data_analysis/_build/html/_sources/Pages/intro_to_unix_for_Windows.md

-# Intro to Unix - For Students Working On Windows Machines
+# Intro to Unix - For Windows Machines
 *Modified from An [Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io)*

+>Note, much of this tutorial is outlined in the video: [YouTube: Intro to Unix - WINDOWS](../Pages/videos)

 An introduction to basic Unix commands and the file system.
 This tutorial is simular to the page - [Introduction to Unix](../Pages/intro_to_unix), but has been modified to (hopefully!) work for folks on a Windows Machine.
 For this class you will always simulate a Unix environment on your Windows computer using the Acaconda Prompt or Anaconda Powershell Prompt applications that was installed with Anaconda (accessed via Anaconda3 folder in startup Menu) or **suggested here** via opening up JupyterLab and using the Terminal from there.
 There are alternatives to accessing Unix commands on a Windows computer such as by installing Cygwin [(some explanation and links here)](https://sun.iwu.edu/~mliffito/cs_codex/posts/unix-on-your-own-computer/).
 It usually requires some additional configuration so we'll stick with Anaconda and Jupyter tools here.
 Good luck!